allen12921/kubernetes/kubeadm/README.md

 Then, on the node being removed, reset all kubeadm installed state: kubeadm reset

+Force delete:
+kubectl delete pod NAME --grace-period=0 --force

-to extend ectd to cluster:
+# to extend ectd to cluster:
 change /etc/kubernetes/manifests/etcd.yaml then kubelet will restart etcd pods then restart kubelet
   - command:
     - etcd